Key Takeaways

 Residuary Bequest

-After all specific, general, and demonstrative bequests are distributed, and all debts, taxes, and estate expenses are paid, the remainder of the estate is often left to one or more beneficiaries through a residuary bequest.
-This catch-all category ensures that any assets not explicitly mentioned in the will are distributed according to the testator's wishes.
+After all specific, general, and demonstrative bequests are distributed and all debts, taxes, and expenses are paid, the remaining assets form the residuary estate.
+These remaining assets are distributed to one or more beneficiaries through a residuary bequest.
+This approach helps account for any property not specifically listed in the will.

 Example: "I bequeath the remainder of my estate to be divided equally between my two children."